 We continue to maintain a strong balance sheet and ensure we maintain the financial flexibility and liquidity necessary to fund future growth.
-In 2023, we drew \$32.1 million on existing mortgages and made repayments on mortgages of \$3.2 million.
-As of March 31, 2023, we have \$1.2 billion of undrawn lender commitment available to be drawn for property development, subject to certain restrictions, and \$200.0 million of available capacity on the Secured Bridgeland Notes.
+In 2023, we drew \$134.3 million on existing mortgages, made repayments on mortgages of \$7.3 million, and drew an additional \$67.0 million on the Secured Bridgeland Notes.
+As of June 30, 2023, we have \$1.1 billion of undrawn lender commitment available to be drawn for property development, subject to certain restrictions.
+The remaining available capacity of \$133.0 million on the Secured Bridgeland Notes as of June 30, 2023, was drawn in July 2023.